Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 The StoreManager Index page has one potential issue: Title and Artist Name properties can both be long enough to throw off the table formatting.
 In this exercise you will learn how to add a custom HTML helper to truncate that text.

-In the following figure, you can see how the format is modified because of the length of the text.
+In the following figure, you can see how the format is modified because of the length of the text when you use a small browser size.

 ![Browsing the list of Albums with not truncated text](images/browsing-the-list-of-albums-with-not-truncate.png?raw=true "Browsing the list of Albums with not truncated text")